nsfm/dualsense-ts/README.md

 `dualsense-ts` provides several interfaces for reading input:

-- _Synchronous_: It's safe to read the current input state at any time
+- _Synchronous_: It's safe to read the current input state at any time.
+When the controller disconnects, these all reset to their neutral states.

 ```typescript
 // Buttons